Metaclass

-In object-oriented programming, a metaclass is a class whose instances are classes.
-Just as an ordinary class defines the behavior of certain objects, a metaclass defines the behavior of certain classes and their instances.
-Not all object-oriented programming languages support metaclasses.
-Among those that do, the extent to which metaclasses can override any given aspect of class behavior varies.
-Metaclasses can be implemented by having classes be first-class citizens, in which case a metaclass is simply an object that constructs classes.
-Each language has its own metaobject protocol, a set of rules that govern how objects, classes, and metaclasses interact.
+In object-oriented programming, a metaclass is a class whose syntactic definitions are used for the syntactic definition of the classes themselves.
+Unlike ordinary classes, which define the behaviors of objects, metaclasses specify the behaviors of classes and their instances.
+Not all object-oriented programming languages support the concept of metaclasses.
+For those that do, the extent of control metaclasses have over class behaviors varies.
+Metaclasses are often implemented by treating classes as first-class citizens, making a metaclass an object that creates and manages these classes.
+Each programming language adheres to its own metaobject protocol, which are the rules that determine interactions among objects, classes, and metaclasses.
+Metaclasses are utilized to automate code generation and to enhance framework development.

 Python example

 In Python, the builtin class type is a metaclass.
 Consider this simple Python class: